rodolfolabiapari/terraform/README.md

 # Hello

-This is a repo containing a my study about terraform to build up a environment that I will put a Kubernet Cluster using kube-aws.
+This is a repo containing a my study about terraform to build up a environment that I will put some stufs likea Kubernet Cluster using kube-aws, mongodb, etc.

 Feel free to use my knowledge in here in any project you wish, just properly attribute them please.